 While the role of the temptress is as old as the Bible, the part as played by actresses in Hollywood is only a century old.
 Is the femme fatale a necessary archetype in western culture?
 Or is the character outmoded?

-Tapping into something quite visceral in human sexuality, the femme fatale will always have a place in cinema.
+Tapping into something quite visceral in human sexuality, the femme fatale will always have a place in popular culture.
 Just a different face.
-And one can only hope that the next century finds audiences still in love with the woman who is mysterious, exotic, erotic, dark and even potentially deadly.
+And one can only hope that the next century finds film fans still in love with the woman who is mysterious, exotic, erotic, dark and even potentially deadly.